 Venus Zarris, Chicago Stage Review

 Victor Quezada-Perez is the founder and artistic director of the theatre company Cie Umbral located in Paris, France.
 Cie Umbral, meaning “threshold” or “dawn” in Spanish, began in 1998 with the goal to bring together and promote the work of artists through circus and clowning.
-As is characteristic of the company, every production embraces the physical gesture and practice of European Clowning technique.
-He has received critical acclaim for his work over the years at the prestigious Avignon Festival, most recently in 2010 for his staging of Matei Visniec’s Old Clown Wanted.
-His focus on contemporary literature has lead to working with such living writers as Visniec, Jose Triana, and Luis Speulveda, and his invention of “la mise en clown” style of theatre.
-Quezada-Perez’s commitment to ensemble creation, a skill pertinent to the craft of clowning, is also seen is his active participation as a company performer.
+As is characteristic of the company, every production embraces the physical gesture and practice of European clowning technique.
+Quezada-Perez has received critical acclaim for his work over the years at the prestigious Avignon Festival (in 2010 for his staging of Matei Visniec’s Old Clown Wanted).
+His focus on contemporary literature has lead to working with such living writers as Matei Visniec, Jose Triana, and Luis Speulveda, and his invention of “la mise en clown” style of theatre.
+His commitment to ensemble creation, a skill pertinent to the craft of clowning, is also seen is his active participation as a company performer.
 In addition to directing most of their work, he has performed in fifteen productions, as well as other various projects throughout France.
 An accomplished musician, his company regularly integrates music into their productions.
 Quezada-Perez has a Master’s Degree in History and Political Science and is a classically trained pianist.
 The son of Chilean political exiles, he has a deep understanding of violence in government and rebellion and a personal mission to combat totalitarianism through poetry and art.